 3. Select a module.

-A preview displays in the center of the dialog.
 A toolbar displays in the top-right of the preview, next to any context selectors.

-Select values to base your formatting on
+To select values on which to base your formatting:

-2. Click Conditional formatting .
+2. Select Conditional formatting .

 Alternatively, select the line item from the Line item dropdown in the Conditional formatting panel.

-2. In the Value dropdown, select the line item that contains the values to base the conditional formatting on.
+4. In the Value dropdown, select the line item that contains the values to base the conditional formatting on.

 The default is the line item you selected in the grid.

-Set formatting style and conditions
+To set formatting style and conditions:

 You can remove midpoint values by selecting the minus sign above the value's color swatch.